0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 nginx.
 Error logs shows messages related to the function of nginx including processes started and ended, requests processed or skipped, and shutdowns.

-The SSL/TSL certificate renewal, done with acme-companion, shows up in the nginx logs because the `pbc-nginx` and `pbc-acme` containers communicates: challenge, proof and certificate on a container with port
+The SSL/TSL certificate renewal, done with acme-companion, shows up in the nginx logs because the `pbc-nginx` and `pbc-acme` containers communicates: challenge, proof and certificate on a container with port 80 ([details in proxy server guide](run-a-zk-node.md#how-nginx-and-acme-run-as-services-in-docker-containers)).

-80 ([details in proxy server guide](run-a-zk-node.md#how-nginx-and-acme-run-as-services-in-docker-containers)).
+!!! info "Use the same commands as for baker logs"

-Use the same commands as for baker logs.
-Just specify the name of the nginx docker container.
-Template name in our guide is `pbc-nginx`.
+    You can use the same docker commands, but remember to specify the name you used for the nginx docker container in your `docker-compose.yml`.
+Container name used in our `docker-compose.yml` template is `pbc-nginx`.

 Find out if you have downloaded the SSL/TSL certificate (to limit logs to a recent period use `--since 1h` for last hour):